 Treasury Inspector General for Tax Administration

-WASHINGTON – The Internal Revenue Service (IRS) may have allowed approximately $167.7 million in questionable fuel tax credit claims between 2011 and 2013, according to a new study released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON — Improvements are needed at the Internal Revenue Service (IRS) to better assist victims of identity theft, according to a new report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.